Lazarus Group: 2016 Bangladesh Bank cyber heist

-Bangladesh Bank cyber heist, was a theft that took place in February 2016.
+The Bangladesh Bank cyber heist was a theft that took place in February 2016.
 Thirty-five fraudulent instructions were issued by security hackers via the SWIFT network to illegally transfer close to US$1 billion from the Federal Reserve Bank of New York account belonging to Bangladesh Bank, the central bank of Bangladesh.
 Five of the thirty-five fraudulent instructions were successful in transferring US$101 million, with US$20 million traced to Sri Lanka and US$81 million to the Philippines.
 The Federal Reserve Bank of New York blocked the remaining thirty transactions, amounting to US$850 million, due to suspicions raised by a misspelled instruction.
 Cybersecurity experts claimed that the North Korea–based Lazarus Group was behind the attack.

 May 2017 WannaCry ransomware attack

 The WannaCry attack was a massive ransomware cyberattack that hit institutions across the globe ranging all the way from the NHS in Britain, to Boeing, and even to Universities in China on May 12, 2017.
 The attack lasted 7 hours and 19 minutes.
 Europol estimates it affected nearly 200,000 computers in 150 countries, primarily affecting Russia, India, Ukraine, and Taiwan.
 This was one of the first attacks of a cryptoworm.
 Cryptoworms are a class of malware that travels between computers using networks, without requiring direct user action for infection – in this case, exploiting TCP port 445.
-To be infected, there is no need to click on a bad link – the malware can spread autonomously, from a computer to a connected printer, and then beyond to adjacent computers, perhaps connected to the wifi, etc. The port 445 vulnerability allowed the malware to move freely across intranets, and infect thousands of computers rapidly.
-The Wannacry attack was one of the first large scale uses of a cryptoworm.
+To be infected, there is no need to click on a bad link – the malware can spread autonomously, from a computer to a connected printer, and then beyond to adjacent computers, perhaps connected to the local network, etc. The port 445 vulnerability allowed the malware to move freely across intranets, and infect thousands of computers rapidly.
+It was also one of the first large scale uses of a cryptoworm.